weigelworld/pan-nlrome/results/architecture/README.txt

 arc_freq_total.tsv

-The file contains each architecture that is found in one of the 68 accessions/species.
-For each architecture it reports the class, subclass, the number of accessions that have this architecture (eco_count), and the mean occurrence (mean_occ).
+The file contains each architecture (collapsed and unsorted) that is found in one of the 68 accessions/species.
+For each architecture it reports the class, subclass, the number of accessions that have this architecture (eco_count), the mean occurrence (mean_occ), and the total occurrence summed up for all accessions (total_count).

 arc_freq_per_accession.tsv